sakibiq/color-change-on-click---js/README.md

 # color-change-on-click---js
- colo change of website on click button
+ color change of website on click button